-Additionally, MCOs are responsible for:
+Additionally, MCO are responsible for:

-- Conducting initial HRA for members, including initial recommendations and referrals to CLNM providers; - Processing prior authorization requests from CLNM providers; - Processing and oversight of all CLNM member claims and/or encounter data; - Conducting the NFLOC assessment, including the Centennial Care Community Benefit Service Questionnaire (CBSQ) with the CLNM care coordinator, and providing results to Health Homes to be incorporated into Service plan.
-Please refer to the NFLOC section below for more information; and - Establishing per-member-per-month (PMPM) payment agreements on the pass through of care coordination reimbursements from the State to the provider agency; - Appointing one representative and one alternate representative to participate on the CLNM Steering Committee to help provide direction to and oversight of CLNM providers; - Sponsoring the Emergency Department Information Exchange program (EDIE) so CLNM providers may receive real-time notifications of a Member's admission to an ED; - Collecting and reporting on CLNM Member outcome measures identified by the CLNM Steering Committee; and - Assisting CLNM providers in developing MOU with providers and identifying a referral network for CLNM Members.
+- Conducting initial HRA for members, including initial recommendations and referrals to CLNM providers; - Processing prior authorization requests from CLNM providers; - Processing and oversight of all CLNM member claims and/or encounter data; - Conducting the NF LOC assessment, including the Centennial Care Community Benefit Service Questionnaire (CBSQ) with the CLNM care coordinator, and providing results to Health Homes to be incorporated into Service plan (please refer to the NF LOC section below for more information); and - Establishing per-member-per-month (PMPM) payment agreements on the pass through of care coordination reimbursements from the State to the provider agency; - Appointing one representative and one alternate representative to participate on the CLNM Steering Committee to help provide direction to and oversight of CLNM providers; - Assisting CLNM providers in developing MOU with providers and identifying a referral network for CLNM Members; Collecting and reporting on CLNM Member outcome measures identified by the CLNM Steering Committee, and - Sponsoring the Emergency Department Information Exchange program (EDIE) so CLNM providers may receive real-time notifications of a Member's admission to an ED or a hospital.

-MCOs are also responsible for developing a contract amendment template to be used to amend MCO contracts with CLNM providers.
+MCO are also responsible for developing a contract amendment template to be used to amend MCO contracts with CLNM providers.
 The contract amendment template should include the following information: that CLNM members are excluded from the MCO care coordination ratio requirements; varying timelines are allowed for completing a CNA and Service plan for CLNM members, and HRA requirements for the MCO are waived if the HRA has not been completed.